All Episodes

 But you like to work out to a good Colonel Gaddafi speech.

-Well, I listen to my music in my ears, and then I have, you know, the TV, the printout of what he's saying, and I'm watching it and uh every time they would say that it was inaudible, I kept thinking that he was saying something that they couldn't repeat on T V. It's like inaudible, inaudible, and I'm thinking to myself, I wonder what he said.
+Well, I listen to my music in my ears, and then I have, you know, the TV, the printout of what he's saying, and I'm watching it.

-I'm sure they had to have understood No, no, no.
+I'm sure they had to have understood.

-And um what most people don't really realize about Muslims is they are the world's macho organization of men.
+And what most people don't really realize about Muslims is they are the world's macho organization of men.

-That is really they are the most macho of all men in the whole world.
+That is really, they are the most macho of all men in the whole world.

-They they are pe treated like dirt.
+They are treated like dirt.

-Uh and the idea that you should give those guys the right to enslave a big bunch of the population again.
+And the idea that you should give those guys the right to enslave a big bunch of the population again.

 They do terrible things, by the way.